refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ## How is it work with data hooks?

 **refine** data hooks are used to fetch data from the API using the data provider methods.
 It passes parameters to the data provider and returns the result.
-For example, to get all the records for the `posts` resource, use the `useList` hook as below.
+To illustrate this internal connection, imagine we want to get all records from the "post" resource using refine's `useList` data hook.

 ```ts title="src/pages/posts/index.tsx"
 import { useList } from "@pankod/refine-core";